yannvon/cascadeth/data/Cascadeth.md

 - [ ] Is using simple common-coin algorithms a solution ?
 - [ ]  Even if we use PoA or PoW geth, how do we communicate between both instances ?
 Simply different network id ?
 The problem with chain based consensus is surely that we need to continuously participate, and more importantly we need a way to establish the validity of a tx -> such that bad blocks can be dropped / chain not continued.
 For example it seems hard to enforce the **validity property** (eg. what if the consensus decides on a different value that some correct processes has already delivered ? ) Can we say that consensus always takes precedence ?
 - [ ] How can we force people to participate in consensus ? -> correct processes participate when asked to do so.
 But does it mean that byzantine adversary can force every tx onto consensus ?
 Maybe not, if consensus requires you to show at least 2 conflicting txs to start it !
-- [ ] learn more about rollups and layer 2 tech to understand difference
+- [ ] learn more about rollups and layer 2 tech to understand difference https://vitalik.ca/general/2021/01/05/rollup.html

-### Next meeting
+### Meeting 08.07

 - [ ] New problem without ackState: only one unconfirmed transaction at a time possible -> seems intuitive that this is necessary in any case,
   - [ ] even if we use ackState, and then roll it back as soon as we discover error, then follow-up acks would still have been wrong and we can't simply re-ack other follow-up txs !!